 U of T Engineering requires all applicants to complete an Online Student Profile via the Engineering Applicant Portal as part of the admissions process.
 Applications will not be reviewed until Online Student Profiles are submitted.
-Non-Ontario (105) applicants must complete their Online Student Profile and submit all required documents by February 1 in order to receive equal admission consideration.
+Applicants must complete their Online Student Profile and submit all required documents by U of T Engineering Application Deadline in order to receive equal admission consideration.

 The Online Student Profile includes the following sections: